Crews search for missing New Mexico firefighter

 The search for Adams comes amid a particularly tragic season for wildland firefighters after 19 members of a squad of elite hotshot firefighters died in an Arizona fire in June, and last month in Oregon a firefighter died when a tree fell on him.

 Dozens of large and fast-moving wildfires have raged across the drought-parched U.S. West this year, straining national firefighting resources.
-The fire Adams and the other two firefighters were sent to assess was contained on Friday at 25 acres.
+The fire Adams and the other two firefighters were sent to assess was contained on Friday at 25 acres (10 hectares).

 Adams, who is married with one child, works as an engine captain for a fire crew at the Jemez Ranger District.